Try a Free Live AI Golf Lesson TRY FREE

 Balance in Golf | Get Grounded to Improve Your Golf Swing

-So where should your weight be distributed, from heel to toe, at address in golf and why?
+So where should your weight be distributed, from heel to toe, at address in golf, and why?

-Now, it's true that it's "athletic."
-If you were a baseball player, say a shortstop, you would need to be ready to move in any direction.
+It is true that this position is athletic in other sports.
+If you were a baseball shortstop, you would need to be ready to move in any direction at a moment's notice.

-The same goes for a basketball player or a linebacker; you don't know which direction you're going to need to go, and you need to be able to move at a moment's notice.
+The same applies to a basketball player or a linebacker — you do not know which direction you are going to need to move, and you need to be able to react instantly.

 Try It Now: Rock Forward, Rock Back